Sponsor Investigator Studies

 Investigators who hold an IND or IDE are considered to be Sponsor-Investigators (S-I) and have responsibilities both as the investigator and as the sponsor.
 In particular S-Is have additional FDA regulatory, record keeping and safety reporting requirements.

-The Emory IRB requires SIs to provide the IRB with the following:
+The Emory IRB requires Sponsor-Investigators to provide the IRB with the following:

 • IND or IDE number assigned by the FDA and FDA IND or IDE ‘may proceed’ letter or documentation that establishes that the drug is exempt from IND requirements or that the device is non-significant risk or exempt from IDE